 Creating live visuals for a dance performance

-Mosaïco is an ongoing project with choreographer Audrey Gaussiran and percussionist/composer Joannie Labelle.
-It is a dance performance centered on themes of personal and collective identity, and how it is shaped by our geographical, cultural and digital environment.
-The show is still a work-in-progress and is set to premiere in 2023.
+Mosaïco is a dance performance with interactive visuals created with choreographer Audrey Gaussiran and percussionist/composer Joannie Labelle.
+It is centered on themes of personal and collective identity, and how it is shaped by our geographical, cultural and digital environment.
+The show will premiere on February 7th 2023.

 Photo: David Wong

-For this project, my role is to create and design visuals that will be displayed on stage and will interact with the dancers’ bodies and movements.
-Movements are mostly captured using infrared cameras.
+For this project, my role was to create and design visuals that will be displayed on stage and will interact with the dancers’ bodies and movements.
+Movements are mostly captured using standard and infrared cameras.

-My creative approach here is heavily inspired by nature.
-My goal is to try and mimick behaviors and patterns found in nature: the way liquids interact with each other, shapes found in flowers and insects, colors found in sunsets, etc. I am also making a conscious effort to try and avoid black entirely, and instead rely on a more varied and creative color palette to convey depth and tension in the visuals.
-This is my second project ever as a visual artist, Fish Eye (2020) being my first foray into the world of digital live visuals.
+My creative approach here was heavily inspired by nature.
+My goal was to try and mimick behaviors and patterns found in nature: the way liquids interact with each other, shapes found in flowers and insects, colors found in sunsets, etc. I was also making a conscious effort to try and avoid black entirely, and instead rely on a more varied and creative color palette to convey depth and tension in the visuals.
+This was my second project ever as a visual artist, Fish Eye (2020) being my first foray into the world of digital live visuals.

 Photo: David Wong